 Need new kitchen counters?
 No problem.
 At least your kitchen isn’t infested with bees.
 Shabby living room carpet?
 Piece of cake.
 At least you have a floor.

-House flipping shows, from Flip or Flop to Flip Men to Flipping Boston, are notorious for their catastrophic challenges as flippers rehab rundown properties to sell them later at a profit.
+House flipping shows, from Flip or Flop to Masters of Flip to Flipping Boston, are notorious for their catastrophic challenges as flippers rehab rundown properties to sell them later at a profit.

 Why watch?
 Lots of reasons — here are a few: